hylozero/simpleup/README.md

 #SimpleUP

 This is SimpleUp, a simple file upload app.
-It contains directory support, user authentication, user authorization, basic directory share between users and ajax file upload.
+It contains directory support, user authentication, user authorization, basic directory sharing between users and ajax file upload.
 Default language: Portuguese.
 Feel free to translate or fork it.

 #Visit